One Fish, Two Fish, Places That Look Dr. Seuss-ish

 Green Magic is a true eco-resort.
 Each treehouse was constructed by Paniya tribesmen entirely with local materials, using indigenous building techniques.
 All of the resort’s electricity is produced on-site through alternative means.

 At a nightly rate ranging from $120 to $240, the Green Magic is among the world’s most expensive resorts not to offer hot showers.
-Staying clean is a secondary consideration when staying at a treehouse hotel this wonderful.
+But then staying clean is a secondary consideration when staying at a treehouse hotel this wonderful.

 LEARN MORE & BOOK | FIND INDIA TRAVEL SPECIALISTS (free) | READ |